 It was a cold winter day.
 You know, one of those days when you actually want to stay at home and simply don’t go to work, college or school.
 You just want to curl up under a blanket and spend the whole day watching some good show or reading your favorite book.
-Well, in one of those days I was desperately craving for something sweet.
+Well, on one of those days I was desperately craving something sweet.
 I was thinking to myself: “Maybe some chocolate would be good”, but actually, that was too easy.
 Then I realized I need some chocolate cookies that I can eat along with a good cup of coffee or dip into a glass of cold milk.
-Chocolate cookies that will smell like oranges because citruses and winter are a total match and what can go better with oranges then versatile cardamom.
+Chocolate cookies will smell like oranges because citruses and winter are a total match and what can go better with oranges than versatile cardamom.
 And ta-daaaa, the recipe was born!
-Decadent, irresistibly crumbly and double chocolate, these cookies are one little sweet sin which we can allow for ourselves, from time to time.
-You probably all know that famous quote that’s been circulating on the Internet for a quite some time:
+Decadent, irresistibly crumbly, and double chocolate, these cookies are one little sweet sin that we can allow for ourselves, from time to time.
+You probably all know that famous quote that’s been circulating on the Internet for quite some time:

 “Chocolate comes from cocoa, which is a plant.
 That makes it a plant.
 Chocolate is salad.”